 The AAMC provides a correlation chart that shows what GPA you need to achieve based on your MCAT.
 Carefully determine the GPA you need to have, based on your existing MCAT score, to have a higher chance of acceptance.
 This correlation can help you decide whether applying with your current stats is advisable.

-The bottom line is this – if you have a low MCAT, you must do your best to balance it with a high GPA.
-While these stats are not the be-all and end-all of medical school admissions, some schools will not continue the review of your application if you do not demonstrate a strong academic history via your GPA and MCAT.
+The bottom line is this: if you have a low MCAT, you must do your best to balance it with a high GPA.
+Some schools will not continue the review of your application if you do not demonstrate a strong academic history via your GPA and MCAT.
 If you have a low MCAT, do your best to offset it with your GPA.

 To really compensate for your lower MCAT, or if you don't have sufficient time to boost your GPA, your stats should be accompanied by outstanding application components.
-Many schools will review your application holistically, so to overshadow less than stellar grades and scores, you must impress with other application elements.
+Many schools will review your application holistically, so overshadow less than stellar grades and scores with other application elements.

 Need to increase your MCAT score?
 Here's how: